Diocese of Springfield in Massachusetts

-The Diocese of Springfield in Massachusetts (Diœcesis Campifontis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in Western Massachusetts in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Boston.

-The mother church of the diocese is St. Michael's Cathedral in Springfield.
-As of 2024, the bishop is William Draper Byrne.
+The Diocese of Springfield in Massachusetts (Diœcesis Campifontis) is a diocese of the Catholic Church in Western Massachusetts in the United States.
+It is a suffragan diocese of the Archdiocese of Boston.
+The mother church is St. Michael's Cathedral in Springfield.
+The bishop is William Draper Byrne.

 Territory

 The Diocese of Springfield in Massachusetts comprises Berkshire, Franklin, Hampshire and Hampden Counties.

 History

 1700 to 1870

-Before the American Revolution, the British Province of Massachusetts Bay, which included the Springfield area, enacted laws prohibiting the practice of Catholicism in the colony.
+During the 17th and early 18th centuries, the British Province of Massachusetts Bay, which included present-day Springfield, enacted laws prohibiting the practice of Catholicism in the colony.
 It was even illegal for a priest to reside there.

-To gain the support of Catholics for the fight against the British, colonial leaders were forced to enact religious freedom for Catholics in 1780.
+With the start of the American Revolutionary War in 1776, attitudes towards Catholics shifted in the American colonies.
+The rebel leaders needed to gain the support of Catholics for their cause.
+In addition, the alliance with Catholic France fostered a more favorable attitude among Americans towards Catholicism.
+The Constitution of the new Commonwealth of Massachusetts, written by future US President John Adams and ratified in 1780, established religious freedom for Catholics in the new state.
+With the Massachusetts constitution being the first state constitution in the United States, its framework of government became a model for the constitutions of other states and, eventually, for the federal constitution.

 After the Revolution ended in 1783, Pope Pius VI moved to remove American Catholics from the jurisdiction of the Diocese of London.
 He erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

 Pope Pius VII erected the Diocese of Boston in 1808, removing all of New England from the Diocese of Baltimore.
-The western Massachusetts region would remain part of the Diocese of Boston for the next 62 years.
+The Western Massachusetts region would remain part of the Diocese of Boston for the next 62 years.
 In 1830, St. Joseph's Church was founded in Springfield; it was the first Catholic church in western Massachusetts.
+The first Catholic church in Chicopee was St. Matthew's, constructed in 1838.
+St. Joseph Parish was established in 1849, the first parish in Pittsfield.In Holyoke, St. Jerome Parish was erected in 1854, the first parish in that community.